EGCG Side Effects

 Drinking a large amount of green tea has been linked to neural tube birth defect in babies.

-of Murcia in Spain and John Innes Centre in England discovered that EGCG inhibits an enzyme called dihydrofolate reductase (DHFR).
-While this reduces your cancer risk, it is actually bad for pregnant mothers because low level of DHFR can induce folic acid deficiency, causing abnormal neural tube development.
+A 2005 study conducted by University of Murcia in Spain and John Innes Centre in England discovered that EGCG inhibits an enzyme called dihydrofolate reductase (DHFR).
+While this reduces your cancer risk, it is actually bad for pregnant mothers because low levels of DHFR can induce folic acid deficiency, causing abnormal neural tube development.

 You many want to avoid green tea or EGCG altogether during pregnancy.

-EGCG Side Effects #2:
+EGCG Side Effect #2:

 Indigestion and Nausea